|

 round.)
 Ballroom people are fond of saying "Salsa breaks

-on 1, Mambo breaks on 2," but this is naive.
-Many accomplished
+on 1, Mambo breaks on 2," but this is extremely naive.

-hispanic salsa dancers break on 1 or 2 or 3 or 4 as they please.
-More
+Many accomplished hispanic salsa dancers break on 1 or 2 or 3 or 4 as

 The Break: Outside of the Dancesport

-Mambo exists.
-Songs use the names Salsa or Mambo interchangeably, and
+of Salsa and Mambo exists.
+Songs use the names Salsa or Mambo interchangeably,

-dancers in various regions break on 1,2,3, or 4.
-Los Angeles
+and dancers in various regions break on 1,2,3, or 4.
+Los

-dancers and native Puerto Ricans tend to break on 1.
-Students
+Angeles dancers and native Puerto Ricans tend to break on 1.

-the same song.
-I asked the director of a top Cuban dance school in Santo
+I stayed in Santo Domingo, I asked the director of a top Cuban dance

-Domingo about what bat they break on. .
-He told me that this topic was
+school what beat they break on.
+He told me that this topic was meaningless

-meaningless to them.
+to them.
 They don't even have a name for "the break."
+Some

-Some songs have rhythm patterns that lend to a certain break point,
+songs have rhythm patterns that lend to a certain break point, so why

 Movement: